SCIENTIFIC VASTU | SITE LOCATION | An Architect Explains

 Avoid Sites with obstructions: Don’t buy a Plot with obstructions like hills, tall buildings or towers on the North, North-East or East sides.
 The Reasoning – The useful morning sun’s rays will be blocked.
 However having such obstructions on the West or South sides are considered good as they block the hot western rays.

-Avoid plots with an electrical pole or power supply station in the North-East corner: The Reasoning – It is an obstruction and can create harmful electric waves,that can permeate the house from the open North-East corner.
+Avoid plots with an electrical pole or power supply station in the North-East corner: The Reasoning – It is an obstruction and can create harmful electric waves, that will permeate the house from the open North-East corner.

 Avoid plots with lot of cracks or too much wet soil: The Reasoning – Cracks indicate dried up clayey soil and too wet soil also indicates clayey soil that does not allow the drainage of water.
 Such soil is not suitable for a building foundation as it will retain moisture and necessitate extra expenditure for water-proofing the foundation

-Avoid Plots facing a T or Y intersection: The Reasoning – This is because you can see oncoming traffic and this may make you feel a bit nervous or lack of privacy.
+Avoid Plots facing a T or Y intersection: The Reasoning – This is because the T-junction acts like a funnel drawing energies, wind, dust towards the house.
+Also oncoming traffic can look directly into your house and this may make you feel a bit nervous as it intrudes into your privacy.
 However, in some cases, as explained below, such plots are acceptable.